wp-plugins/playbuzz/readme.txt

 Yes.
 PlayBuzz's UI is responsive and mobile compatible.

 = Can I create my own content? =
 Absolutely.
-We encourage you to create original playful content using http://www.playbuzz.com/create
+We encourage you to create original Playful Content using http://www.playbuzz.com/create

 = Does this plugin slow down my website? =
 No. Test and see for yourself.
 PlayBuzz is using a large content delivery network to ensure prompt delivery.